cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 -   Import the partition file in the destination model and subsequently import any packages depending on it in dependency order.

-To properly obtain the correct UML package versions in a synchronized model, one can follow the steps in Figure 5-2.
-Complete synchronisation can be achieved by copying whole models as shown in Figure 5-4.
+To properly obtain the correct UML package versions in a synchronized model, one can follow the steps in Figure 5-5.
+Complete synchronisation can be achieved by copying whole models as shown in Figure 5-5.

 ![](../images/media/image16.png)

-Figure 3 Complete synchronisation example
+Figure 5-5 Complete synchronisation example

-In Figure 3 a complete synchronisation of all model files is made in the following steps:
+In Figure 5-5 a complete synchronisation of all model files is made in the following steps:

- 1. Synchronise the WG14 model with 61970 from WG13,
+1. Synchronise the WG14 model with Grid (61970) from WG13,

- 2. Synchronise the WG16 model with 61970 from WG13 and 61968 from WG14,
+2. Synchronise the WG16 model with Grid (61970) from WG13 and Enterprise (61968) from WG14,

 3. Copy the complete and synchronised WG16 model to WG13 and WG14.

 This procedure minimizes the number of steps.